selfcommunity/api-docs/source/includes/endpoints/_discussion.md

 |204|[No Content](https://tools.ietf.org/html/rfc7231#section-6.3.5)|none|None|

 <aside class="success">
-This operation does not require authentication
+This operation require authentication.
+The logged user must be the discussion creator.
 </aside>

-## relatedDiscussion
+## Get list of related Discussions

 <a id="opIdrelatedDiscussion"></a>